NCSU-Libraries/vizstudio_presentations/README.md

 #### Using custom HTML/Javascript

-Using custom, dynamic HTML content requires these steps:
+A variety of dynamic content can be included in a presentation by using custom Javascript and CSS.

 1. Create custom Javascript and CSS files and copy them to `js/` and `css/` respectively.
-2. Edit `.index.html` to include your custom Javascript and CSS.
-See comments in the file for more info.
+2. Edit `.index.html` to include your custom Javascript and CSS.See comments in the file for more info.
 3. Add HTML to the scene configuration as `content`.
 In a common scneario, this would be an HTML element targeted by your Javascript.

    ```